top of page

 Mike Kelley, Ahh...Youth!
 1991. © Mike Kelley Foundation for the Arts.
 All Rights Reserved / VAGA at ARS, NY

 Drawing on references from popular and underground culture, literature, and philosophy, Kelley explored how the roles we play in society are entangled with historical fact and imaginary characters from the films and images we consume.
-The exhibition will bring together his diverse body of experimental and performance pieces: from sculptures made with plush toys to multi-media installations set to music such as Day Is Done.
+The exhibition brings together his diverse body of experimental and performance pieces: from sculptures made with plush toys to multi-media installations set to music such as Day Is Done.

-Opens 28 November 2024 until 1 June 2025
+— opens 28 November 2024 until 1 June 2025

 Tate Modern are really building anticipation for this show — they are saying it will be one of the "most ambitious exhibitions" they've ever held.
 It will celebrate the early innovators of optical, kinetic, programmed and digital art, who pioneered a new era of immersive sensory installations and automatically-generated works.